Meet the team

 Indigo is passionate about osteopathy and being able to help people.
 She has a holistic approach to osteo, and acknowledges how each facet of a person’s life can impact their physical and overall health.

-In her free time, Indigo loves to be outside, gardening, going for bush walks, and swimming in rivers with friends.
-However, when she’s confined indoors she loves cooking up a storm (and accidentally cooking 12 serves at once), reading a stupid number of books at one time (currently 4), binge-watching tv, and hanging out with her cat Bertie.
+In her free time, Indigo loves to be outside, gardening, going for bush walks, playing netball and swimming in rivers with friends.
+However, when she’s confined indoors she loves cooking up a storm, reading many books at one time, hanging out with her cat Bertie and in recent years honing her skills at crochet, sewing, punch needling and candle making!

 Ellen Anchen (she/her)